floschnell/gall3ry/README.md

 ## Run

-Simple invoke `yarn start` to run the application.
+Simply invoke `yarn start` to run the application.
 It will then host all the albums on port 3000.